 EXECUTE MISSED APPROACH- Instructions issued to a pilot making an instrument approach which means continue inbound to the missed approach point and execute the missed approach procedure as described on the Instrument Approach Procedure Chart or as previously assigned by ATC.
 The pilot may climb immediately to the altitude specified in the missed approach procedure upon making a missed approach.
-No turns should be initiated prior to reaching the missed approach, execute the assigned missed approach procedure immediately upon receiving instructions to "execute missed approach."
+No turns should be initiated prior to reaching the missed approach point.
+When conducting an ASR or PAR approach, execute the assigned missed approach procedure immediately upon receiving instructions to "execute missed approach."

-EXPECT (ALTITUDE) AT (TIME) or (FIX) - Used under certain conditions to provide a pilot with an altitude to be used in the event of two-way communications failure.
+EXPECT (ALTITUDE) AT (TIME) or (FIX)- Used under certain conditions to provide a pilot with an altitude to be used in the event of two-way communications failure.
 It also provides altitude information to assist the pilot in planning.